notepad-plus-plus/npp-usermanual/content/docs/session.md

 Each Workspace can house one or more Projects.
 Clicking the **Edit** button on the Project Panel, or right clicking on the Project name, will give you administrative options for the selected Project, enumerated below.
 In each Project, you can select individual files or the contents of whole Windows Directories to be added to the Project, and you can reorder the files.
 If you add a Folder to the Project, you are _not_ creating a Windows directory anywhere: you are creating a container inside the Notepad++ Project item; the files listed in a folder have not moved.
 To reiterate: Project Folders are independent of the filesystem, and are just hierarchical containers for this feature of Notepad++.

-You can move a file into a Folder by dragging the file.
+You can move a file from one place in the Project panel into a different Folder or Project by dragging the file within the Project Panel and dropping it on the name of the Project or Folder you want the file to move into.
 Other than that, there aren't other drag-and-drop features in the Project Panel.

+Project files always contain file paths relative to the location of the project file itself.
+Thus, if a project file is stored in a filesystem folder which is part of a project, it is very easy to move that folder to another location on the hard disk.
+If the project file is loaded from its new location it will still work.

+### Project Panel Specifics

 For any entry in the Project Panel tree view, right clicking will give you the available actions on that specific entry.